 When the Arrest Occurred During the Last Five Years

 If the arrest happened within five years, you must supply police reports as well.
-You also have to give a minimum of two letters of reference and then a personal statement that you’ve taken responsibility for your actions, showing that you have been rehabilitated and that these actions will not happen again.
+You also have to give a minimum of two letters of reference and then a personal statement that you’ve taken responsibility for your actions, showing that you have rehabilitated and that these actions will not happen again.
 If you’re doing all of that correctly, you would likely receive a good cause exception.

 But again, if you’re not taking responsibility for your criminal history or haven’t taken any tangible steps to rehabilitate yourself, they may deny you a good cause exception.
 Then you’re disqualified from getting your fingerprint clearance card.

-So, just in summary, one more time, you will be disqualified if you have any criminal history that’s considered a precluded offense or if the board or administrative law judge finds that you are not rehabilitated or they feel like there is something out there pending.
+In summary, once more, you will be disqualified if you have any criminal history considered a precluded offense or if the Board or administrative law judge finds that you are not rehabilitated.
+Or they feel like there is something out there pending.
 It may be a pending trial, and they’re still determining how it will go.
 That would disqualify you from getting a good cause exception and your card.

 Can I Get a Fingerprint Clearance Card in Arizona with a Felony?

-Is it possible to get an Arizona Fingerprint Clearance Card if you have a felony?
-The answer is that it depends, but it is possible.
-So, when you’re applying for your fingerprint clearance card, it will likely be denied.
+When applying for your fingerprint clearance card, the Board of Fingerprinting will likely deny it.
 Any arrest for a felony or a misdemeanor, not even a conviction, just an arrest, will flag the denial of your application.
 At that point, you then have to ask for a good cause exception to be granted your card.

 Disclosing Felony Records

 Or the Board may kick it to a hearing.
-Suppose that happens, and the board doesn’t feel they have adequate proof that nothing is pending or that you haven’t been rehabilitated.
+Suppose that happens, and the Board doesn’t feel there is adequate proof that nothing is pending or that you haven’t been rehabilitated.
 In that case, you would likely go before an administrative law judge, or you’d have an attorney represent you before that administrative law judge in a hearing at the fingerprint board.